LPN to BSN Program in Miami

 Technologically Advanced Simulation Centers

 At WCU-Miami, our goal is to help you build both the skills and confidence needed in the nursing field.
 That’s why our students practice using high-fidelity manikins that cry, sweat, and react like real patients.
-Coupled with hands-on clinical experiences, our simulations give students the opportunity to master foundational skills and graduate with confidence.
+Coupled with hands-on clinical experiences, our simulations give students the opportunity to master foundational skills in an accelerated environment and graduate with confidence.

 Our LPN to BSN students in Miami experience a range of patient care situations, from routine to emergency.
 During simulation sessions, each student practices the functions of a registered nurse while getting immediate feedback from their professors.
 Simulations include scenarios in the following nursing areas: